RichardJohnNowell/bristol_cyber_security/README.md

 When a potential customer views the BCS site, they are presented with information to help them decide whether they need this service.
 Facts and figures are given aplenty - images are minimal by design - so that BCS gets people thinking.
 The business is not about curing a machine that has a virus, but steps to prevent that happening.
-As I say at the beginning in the quotes section, I was subject to a ransomware attack and it was very scary: my data life was in a malevolent persons' hands.
+As I say at the beginning in the quotes section, I was subject to a ransomware attack and it was very scary: my data life was in a hostile persons' hands.
 Thankfully I was able to deal with it myself but I guess that those who can't and/or have very sensitive info would pay up.
-The Cyber Management Alliance gives the figure of US$111,737,688.23 being paid in ransomware demands in 2022, an extraordinary amount.
+Cyber Management Alliance gives the figure of US$111,737,688.23 being paid in ransomware demands in 2022, an extraordinary amount.

 So our customers want to be defended against those threats, they want to be given a sense of security by a business claiming to do so.
 As a